By Gustavoblalmiras • Last updated: March 2026

 Failure Mode C: You can’t move (loss of traction, snow buildup)

-Pack: shovel + traction aid that actually works with your tires and road type
+Pack: shovel + traction aid that matches your tires and road type

 Why: spinning wastes time, fuel, and heat.